zeek/zeek-docs/doc/scripting/javascript.rst

    listening on lo

-As a first example, the :zeek:see:`get_net_stats` builtin function is invoked and returns the current monitoring statistics in response.
+As a first example, the :zeek:see:`get_net_stats` built-in function is invoked and returns the current monitoring statistics in response.

 .. code-block:: console